sblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 - **Dynamic size Stack**: A dynamic size that can grow or shrink dynamically.
 This type of stack is implemented use a link list as it allows for easy resizing of the stack.

-### Queue
+#### Queue

 A queue is a linear data structure, You can remove only the first added element.
 That follow the First-In-First-Out (FIFO) principle.
 Queue have linear time operation `O(1)`.
 Adding to a `enqueuing` push() is call in queueing and removing from the queue is called `dequeuing` or shift().

 ## Non-linear data structures

 These structures store data in a hierarchical, or interconnected manner, this allowing for more complex relationships between data elements.

-Example: Trees, Graphs and hash tables.
+- Maps (Dictionary)
+- Hash maps
+- Binary Tree
+- Binary Search
+- Tree
+- Heap
+- Hashing
+- Graph
+- Matrix
+- Misc
+- Advanced Data Structure

-### Trees
+#### Trees

 The three data structure is composed of nodes.
 The first/top node that do not have any parent node is called the `root node`, The other nodes are called `children nodes`.